Salad109/library-management/README.md

 - Password hashing and secure user management
 - Search functionality across books, copies and authors
 - Application monitoring with Prometheus and Grafana
-- 83% test coverage with comprehensive integration and unit testing
+- +80% test coverage with comprehensive integration and unit testing

 ## Tech Stack

 - Java 21 + Spring Boot 3.5.0
-- Spring Data JPA with PostgreSQL
+- JPA/Hibernate with PostgreSQL
 - Spring Security for authentication and role-based authorization
 - Slf4j for logging
 - Prometheus for metrics collection